 Hi everyone, it’s been a while since you’ve heard from us – we’ve been pretty busy behind the scenes.
 Here’s what’s been going on!

-Back in September, we began our journey of creating our biggest fundraiser, and we did so in collaboration with Morgan County Partnership.
+In September 2017, we began our journey of creating our biggest fundraiser in collaboration with Morgan County Partnership.
 This community event/fundraiser hybrid was going to be called “Morgan County Has Talent”, a vision inspired by the ideas of Pat and Larry Springer.
 Since September, we have been slowly planning and shaping the talent show into what many of you saw on April 14th.
-Now that we finally have caught up and can breathe, we can give you all an update on how things went and what we did leading up to the big day.
+Now that we have finally caught up and can breathe, we’d like to share updates on how things went and what we did leading up to the big day.
 We are including some photos of the night.
 To see more photos you can visit the Morgan County Has Talent FB page here.

 On April 13th, we had a run through of the show for all of the contestants selected to perform.
 This is when we worked out all of the directions the stagehands would use, and advised the performers how to get on and off the stage for things to run as smoothly as they did on Saturday night.
 We are very grateful to our stagehands who volunteered to help us, as well as the volunteers who helped get the performers to and from the stage.